minhd-vu/USRP-2020/README.md

 ![Image of Procedural Planet Progress](https://raw.githubusercontent.com/minhd-vu/USRP-2020/master/images/Week%201%20Planet.png)

+However, there is a limitation to Winslow's method.
+Further subdivisions of the planet consume large amounts of memory, to the point where 4 subdivisions would prevent the project from being run using WebGL.
+That means that finer levels of detail would be unachievable because the scale would be too small.
+I am considering this limitation in the future.
 At this point I felt like I had a good basis on having a procedurally generated planet, now I started my research early to find a way to incorporate an ecosystem.

 * [Here](https://youtu.be/r_It_X7v-1E) is another video by Sebastian Lague that details a environment with three species: foxes, rabbits, and plants.